drinkcat/SmarterScale/README.md

 I even tried to understand if I could add support for my Fitbit Aria Air in [openScale](https://github.com/oliexdev/openScale), but sadly the data appears to be [encrypted](https://github.com/oliexdev/openScale/issues/1105).
-And even if I could add support, I'm unsure if this would have helped, as I'm not sure if the connectivity issue with my scale would be fixed with another app.
+And even if I could add support, this may not have helped, as I'm not sure if the connectivity(?) issues with my scale would be fixed with another app.